vkostyanetsky/kostyanetsky.me/notes/crossed/index.md

 The feature is regulated differently everywhere: somewhere it just works, but somewhere registration is possible or even required.

-Well, I'm taking a look:
+Well, let's take a look:

 ![Screenshot](twilio.png)